 After the period of Antiquity (500 BCE – 336 BCE), Cronus became viewed more so as the god that keeps time orderly – he keeps things in chronological order.

 At this stage in the Titan’s development and portrayal, he is viewed as much less of a spooky, breathing-on-your-neck character.
 He is more welcomed than before, as it is he who keeps innumerable life cycles going.
 Cronus’ influence was significantly felt during periods of planting and periods of seasonal change, both of which in turn made him the ideal patron of the harvest.

 Who is Cronus?

-Besides being the god of time, Cronus is the husband of his sister, Rhea, the goddess of motherhood, and the infamous father of the gods Hestia, Poseidon, Demeter, Hades, Hera, and Zeus in Greek mythology.
+Besides being the god of time, Cronus is the husband of his sister, Rhea, the goddess of motherhood, and the infamous father of the gods and goddesses Hestia, Poseidon, Demeter, Hades, Hera, and Zeus in Greek mythology.
 His other notable children include the three unwavering Moirai (known also as the Fates) and the wise centaur, Chiron, who spent his years training a host of celebrated Greek heroes.

 Despite being a criminally bad father, husband, and son, Cronus’ rule was marked by the starry-eyed Golden Age of man, where men wanted for nothing and lived in bliss.
 This age of bounty ended soon after Zeus took control of the universe.